View Dora Gutierrez's Obituary on ValleyStar.com and share memories

 She was a homemaker and of the Catholic faith.

-Mama was preceded in death by her parents Eliseo & Julia Rodriguez, grandson Ricardo "Ricky" Ramos, and brother Jose Guadalupe Rodriquez.
+Mama was preceded in death by her parents Eliseo & Julia Rodriguez, grandson Ricardo "Ricky" Ramos, and brother Jose Guadalupe Rodriguez.

-Left to cherish her memories will be her children: Dora Lee (Ramon) Gutierrez, Velinda (John) Theiss, Sandra Villareal, Felix (Amanda) Gutierrez, Roberto (Judith) Gutierrez, Julia (Ricardo) Ramos; her siblings: Eva Rodriguez, Juanita Rodriguez, and Lydia Perez, and Adan Rodriquez Grandchildren: C.J.
-Gutierrez, Taylor Thiss, Daniel Medrano, Alexa Gutierrez, John (Papais) Theiss, Conner Callahan, Felicha (Enrique) Gardeno, Amanda (Ivan) Sanchez, Santos Ramos, Jenna Villareal, JoRae Villareal, and Juliss (Michael) Garza-Soto.
-Great grandchildren Yaritsa and Enrique Gardeno, Michael, Gabriel and Julian Soto
+Left to cherish her memories will be her children: Dora Lee (Ramon) Gutierrez, Velinda (John) Theiss, Sandra (Joel) Villarreal, Felix (Amanda) Gutierrez, Roberto (Judith) Gutierrez, Julia (Ricardo) Ramos; her siblings: Eva Rodriguez, Juanita Rodriguez, and Lydia Perez, and Adan Rodriguez Grandchildren: C.J.
+Gutierrez, Taylor Theiss, Daniel Medrano, Alexa Gutierrez, John (Papas) Theiss, Conner Callahan, Felicha (Enrique) Garduno, Amanda (Ivan) Sanchez, Santos Ramos, Jenna Villarreal, JoRae Villarreal, and Julissa (Michael) Garza-Soto.
+Great grandchildren Yaritsa and Enrique Garduno, Michael, Gabriel and Julian Soto

-As per Mama's request, her family will be burying her cremains on Wednesday, March 4, 2020 at San Vicente Cemetery in Las Yescas.
-Graveside service time to be announced by the family.
+As per Mama's request, her family will be burying her cremains at a Graveside service 3:00 p.m. on Wednesday, March 4, 2020 at San Vicente Cemetery in Las Yescas.

 Funeral arrangements are under the care of San Benito Funeral Home 1400 W. Business 77, San Benito, Texas 956.361.9192 www.sanbenitofuneralhome.com